 How can I personalize my home?

-During Phase 1 development, we partnered with a local interiors store that had a good working relationship with our builder.
-We anticipate doing the same in Phase 2.
-Each homeowner would be able to go to the store and select whatever flooring, light fixtures, and countertops they want, paying for any costs exceeding the standard allowances.
-(Standard allowances will be sufficient to purchase basic flooring, light fixtures, and countertops.)
+We have partnered with a local interiors store that has a good working relationship with our builder.
+Each homebuyer will be able to go to the store and select whatever flooring they want, paying for any costs exceeding the standard allowances.
+(Standard allowances will be sufficient to purchase basic flooring throughout your home.)
 This arrangement creates incredible flexibility for homebuyers to customize their home.

-During Phase 1 development, we partnered with a local interiors store that had a good working relationship with our builder.
-We anticipate doing the same in Phase 2.
-Each homeowner would be able to go to the store and select whatever flooring, light fixtures, and countertops they want, paying for any costs exceeding the standard allowances.
-(Standard allowances will be sufficient to purchase basic flooring, light fixtures, and countertops.)
+We have partnered with a local interiors store that has a good working relationship with our builder.
+Each homebuyer will be able to go to the store and select whatever flooring they want, paying for any costs exceeding the standard allowances.
+(Standard allowances will be sufficient to purchase basic flooring throughout your home.)
 This arrangement creates incredible flexibility for homebuyers to customize their home.